OS map ref: SK 597130 (Sheet 246 - Explorer)

 The reserve is situated to the west of Cossington village, alongside the River Soar, between the City of Leicester and Loughborough.
 Cars can be parked off the road outside the main entrance on the Syston Road or in the small public car park adjacent to Cossington Parish Church.
 There is also access at several other points, where public footpaths enter the reserve (see map).

 This reserve is easily accessible by public transport to Cossington village using the access point by the church, contact Traveline for further information 0871 200 22 33 or traveline.org.uk

 We encourage visitors to use environmentally friendly forms of transport wherever possible.
 Most of our reserves are easily accessible by bicycle with many close to the National Cycle Network.
 Please note that cycling is not permitted on the nature reserve itself.

-In order to minimise disturbance to wildlife on the reserve visitors are asked to stay on the footpaths, which are being marked.
+In order to minimise disturbance to wildlife on the reserve visitors are asked to stay on the footpaths.

 Dogs are permitted on this nature reserve but only under strict control - able to bring to heel at all times.
 Dogs should be kept out of the water.

 Cossington Meadows covers 88.9 ha and is the largest of the Leicestershire and Rutland Wildlife Trust’s six nature reserves in the Soar valley.
 The land was purchased by the Trust in 2004.